vivek-v-rao/YahooFinance/README.md

 # YahooFinance
-Python scripts to historical quotes from Yahoo Finance
+Python scripts to historical intraday quotes from Yahoo Finance